-Last year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes Sale of substantial assets needs to have the approval of the creditor committee by resolution, under Section 34 and Section 38 Bankruptcy Act [No.7] B.E.2547[2008] -Click to Sele
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes Sale of substantial assets needs to have the approval of the creditor committee by resolution, under Section 34 and Section 38 Bankruptcy Act [No.7] B.E.2547[2008] -Click to Select-

 5.4.3.
-Does the insolvency framework provide that an individual creditor has the right to request information from the insolvency representative on the debtor's business and financial affairs?
+Does the insolvency framework provide that an individual creditor has the right to request at any time information from the insolvency representative on the debtor's business and financial affairs?

-Last year This year Response Comment/Legal Basis Response Comment/Legal Basis No While the creditors can access the documents filed at the court or at the legal execution department, they are not guaranteed access to information of the debtor's company. -Click to Sele
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis No While the creditors can access the documents filed at the court or at the legal execution department, they are not guaranteed access to information of the debtor's company. -Click to Select-